flarebyte/boardcloth/TECHNICAL_DESIGN.md

 > Guide for the implementation, including detailed design, priorities,
 > coding conventions, and testing

+-   We aim to be reactive by using "Reactive Extensions For JavaScript".
+    This library is meant to be the flip side of the "Elm" coin.
+-   A document should fit in memory.
+This way a version of the application that works offline is possible.
+-   Status for a record is stored separately.

 ## Code structure

 -   **src**: Typescript source code